gsstudios/Guideline/README.md

 <br>
 <br>
 ## More People
 We are looking for help.
-If you are interested.
-Let us know.
+If you are interested, let us know.
 <br>
 <br>
 <br>